igregson/sp-smpl/README.md

 ## SP-SMPL

-A simple **s**tarting **p**oint that uses NPM as a build tool to build Sass styles and do seemingly-magical multi-browser watching and syncing via BrowserSync.
+A simple **s**tarting **p**oint for project starts.
+Uses NPM as a build tool and harnesses Harp.js for serving directly from Jade in development and easily compiling to a static build for deployment.
+Currently setup to use Stylus for styles (with a custom build process outside of Harp) and BrowserSync for powerful watching and syncing (that "just works" and works well).

 ## Usage

 - `npm install`
-- add a subdirectory to the the `assets-src` directory named `Sass`.
-Place styles there.
-- `npm watch`
+- `npm run watch`

-## More to Come

-stay tuned :)